 Griffith J. Griffith funded and opened the Griffith Park Observatory in 1935 on the southern slope of Mount Hollywood.
 One of its main attractions is the Samuel Oschin Planetarium where you can view spectacular light shows.
 All of the exhibits, except for the Planetarium show, are free to the public.

-Artist Hugo Ballin (1879 – 1956) painted the colorful murals and ceiling you see as you enter the original building.
+Artist Hugo Ballin (1879 – 1956) painted the colorful murals and ceilings you see as you enter the original building.
 Eight panels represent the “advancement of science from remote periods to present times” They depict how science and engineering have changed throughout the course of history and include aeronautics, navigation, civil engineering, metallurgy, electricity, time, geology, biology, mathematics, physics, and astronomy.

 The Renovation

-Visiting the Observatory
+Visiting the Griffith Park Observatory

-The best time to visit the Griffith Park Observatory is on a weekday if you want to leisurely view the exhibits.
-It’s also a popular gathering place at night because that’s when its 12” Zeiss telescope is open to look at the stars.
-Parking is limited so you may want to hike up as we did, catch the Dash bus from Western Ave, or take your chances finding one of the limited parking spaces up at the Observatory and paying a fee.
+Parking is limited so you may want to hike up as we did, catch the Dash bus from Western Ave, Uber, or take your chances finding one of the limited parking spaces up at the Observatory and pay a fee.

 This is awesome!
 We recently traveled to LA as a family and I fantasized about the Griffith and the Getty.
 Sadly I got vetoed on both counts.
 We hit the usual fan favorites – Universal, Malibu (stayed in a VRBO on the beach) Santa Monica, Hollywood….we did a lot in two days but I would have loved to do more.